 Check the settings of the pagepool, nsdRAIDBufferPoolSizePct, and nsdRAIDNonStealableBufPct attributes and make sure the server has sufficient real memory to support the configured values.
 The specified configuration variables should be the same for the recovery group servers.

 Use the mmchconfig command to correct the configuration.

-6027-3047 [E] Location of pdisk pdiskName is not known.
+Location of pdisk pdiskName is not

 IBM Spectrum Scale is unable to find the location of the given pdisk.

 Check the disk enclosure hardware.